 - Letters Patent are granted by The King to successful applicants.
 The name you provide in this section of the application form will appear on your Letters Patent should you be successful.
-If you wish us to use names on your Letters Patent that differ from those on the application form, please provide that information at Section G - Other Information.

-- Dates you are unable to attend an

-interview please notify us of dates that

-you would be unable to attend an

-interview and provide a reason.
-We will try

-to take these dates into account but may

-be unable to do so.
-Further information

-about what you can expect at interview

-can be found at Annex C.

-- Preferred location for interview -

-interviews will be held in London and

-Manchester from 30 September to 18

-October and we will try and take your

-location preference into account.

-- ID Number this is your Bar Council

-Reference or Law Society Roll number.

-It will help us if you are able to quote it if

-you call or write to us.
-If you do not know

-your Roll or Reference number, contact

-the records section of your professional

-body.

-- Email Address please ensure that the address you provide is regularly monitored.
+We have been informed by the Crown Office that Letters Patent must be issued in an applicant's legal name i.e. that included on your passport or birth certificate.
+If you would like your practising name to appear in the KCA list at the point of announcement please include that information at Section G. - Dates you are unable to attend an interview - please notify us of dates that you would be unable to attend an interview and provide a reason.
+We will try to take these dates into account but may be unable to do so.
+Further information about what you can expect at interview can be found at Annex C.

+- Preferred location for interview interviews will be held in London and Manchester from 29 September to 17 October and we will try and take your location preference into account. - ID Number this is your Bar Council Reference or Law Society Roll number.
+It will help us if you are able to quote it if you call or write to us.
+If you do not know your Roll or Reference number, contact the records section of your professional body. - Email Address please ensure that the address you provide is regularly monitored.
 You may also wish to ensure that applications@KCappointments.org is set as a 'safe sender'.